wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 ## Creating report

 In Wallarm Console, a custom report can be created from the **Attacks**, **Incidents** or **Vulnerabilities** section.
-Whichever section you use, the report will contain all type of events - attack, incidents, vulnerabilities.
-Report content depends on current filters.
-Filters applied at **Attacks** are automatically applied also for **Incidents** and vice versa.
-For **Vulnerabilities** the report will always contain the list of currently active vulnerabilities.
+Whichever section you use, the report will contain all types of events - attacks, incidents, and vulnerabilities.
+Report content depends on the current filters.
+Filters applied for the attacks are automatically applied also for the incidents and vice versa.
+For vulnerabilities, the report will always contain the list of currently active vulnerabilities.

 To create a report: